Out of all the bad things that happened to Boston College baseball on April 10, 2015, Nick Sciortino’s error was probably the least memorable.

 After taking the thrashing Friday night, BC handed the ball to John Gorman for the second game.
 The senior walked the leadoff man on eight pitches, then gave up a seeing-eye single to right, putting Clemson in a place to pick up right where it left off.

-Just moments later, Steven Duggar took off for second, daring Sciortino to make the 127-foot throw again.
-Sciortino did.
+Just moments later, Steven Duggar took off for second, daring Nick Sciortino to make the 127-foot throw again.
+Nick Sciortino did.
 Two down.

 “It’s complete trust,” BC head coach Mike Gambino said of his pitching staff and their primary catcher.
 “Trust that he’s going to keep them focused, and that he’s going to get them through stuff.”